angular/angular/aio/content/guide/complex-animation-sequences.md

 ## Filter animation example

-Let's take a look at another animation on the live example page.
+Take a look at another animation on the live example page.
 Under the Filter/Stagger tab, enter some text into the **Search Heroes** text box, such as `Magnet` or `tornado`.

 The filter works in real time as you type.
 Elements leave the page as you type each new letter and the filter gets progressively stricter.
 The heroes list gradually re-enters the page as you delete each letter in the filter box.